Nicholas Hilliard: Royal limner

 Money was a persistent problem for Hilliard.
 The typical price for a miniature seems to have been £3 – which compares well with prices charged by Cornelis Ketel in the 1570s of £1 for a head-and-shoulders portrait and £5 for a full-length.
 A portrait of the Earl of Northumberland cost £3 in 1586.
 Around the year 1574 Hilliard invested in a gold mine in Scotland with Cornelius de Vos and lost money.
+A potential scam, he still remembered bitterly twenty-five years later.
 In 1599 Hilliard secured an annual allowance from the Queen of £40, and in 1617 managed to obtain a monopoly on producing miniatures and engravings of James I, something Elizabeth had refused in 1584.
 Nonetheless, he was briefly imprisoned in Ludgate Prison that year, after standing surety for the debt of another, and being unable to produce the amount.
 His father-in-law evidently had little trust in his financial acumen; his will of 1591 provided for his daughter by an allowance administered by the Goldsmiths' Company.
 The same year the Queen gave him £400, a large amount, after he made a second Great Seal, and perhaps bearing in mind that he had not had an annuity.

-After his return from France he had invested in a scheme, or perhaps scam, for gold-mining in Scotland, which he still remembered bitterly twenty-five years later.
 During a low point in his finances, in July 1601 Hilliard wrote to the Secretary of State Robert Cecil acknowledging the annuity of £40, but asking permission to retire from London and live more cheaply in the countryside.
 He explained that he had trained apprentices who now competed with him in the private painting market.
 Hilliard asked that Cecil employ his son as a clerk, because he could not keep him in his own trade.

 21st century research on two paintings at Waddesdon Manor has transformed our understanding of his work as two large-scale paintings have been newly attributed to him.
-The portraits, of Sir Amyas Paulet and Elizabeth, are painted on French oak panels, not the Baltic oak commonly used in England, and are thought to date to Hilliard's time in France.
+The portraits, of Sir Amias Paulet and Elizabeth, are painted on French oak panels, not the Baltic oak commonly used in England, and are thought to date to Hilliard's time in France.
 The new data support Sir Roy Strong's 1983 attribution of the portrait of Elizabeth to Hilliard.